GoogleChrome/web.dev/content/reliable/service-workers-cache-storage/codelab-service-workers.md

 `window.load` event has been fired.

 <div class="aside note">
-Waiting for `window.load` is a one-size-fits-all solution.
+Waiting for <code>window.load</code> is a one-size-fits-all solution.
 If you know more about how your web page loads resources, or if you're using a web app framework that supports its own "everything's ready" lifecycle event, you can tweak the timing accordingly.